WeblateOrg/weblate/docs/formats.rst

 .. versionchanged:: 2.16

-    Since Weblate 2.16 and with translate-toolkit at least 2.2.4 nested structure JSON files are supported as well.
+    Since Weblate 2.16 and with translate-toolkit at-least 2.2.4, nested structure JSON files are supported as well.

 JSON format is used mostly for translating applications implemented in